hgedia/blog.nil.foundation-hg/_posts/2022-02-20-dbms-replication-protocol.md

    > No, thank you.

 2. A better way is to make sure no game-theoretic assumptions are being made at all.
-And that means a user performing some query has to be sure about where the source of a query data without any need to re-check the data retrieved.
+And that means a user performing some query has to be sure about what
+   the source of a query data is without any need to re-check the data retrieved.

    How do we do that?
 Let us use whatever we have in disposal.
 And what we have in disposal is <span style='font-family:Menlo, Courier, monospace'>[=nil; 'DROP DATABASE *](https://blog.nil.foundation/2021/12/01/database-management-system.html)</span>.
 And what a typical DBMS has in